 A WCS GSP scholarship covers the following (funding limits apply within certain categories):

-- Preparation and sitting fees for exams such as the GRE and TOEFL
+application fees, preparation and sitting fees for exams such as the GRE and

 Nominations and Eligibility